 In the opening of Bad Luck Banging or Loony Porn—a new Romanian comedy every bit as brash, unwieldy, and defiantly outre as its title—a boyfriend filming a sex tape looks down at himself and exclaims, “look how hard I am just from turning the camera on!”
 It’s certainly a way to throw down the gauntlet; this is a film that earns an NC-17 rating within the first 5 seconds (assuming they even bother to ask the MPAA at all) and then keeps you perpetually on your toes.
 Subtlety is not on its agenda, but self-reflexivity is.
 So as the film unfolds, you should note how that off-screen voice’s giddy, mookish, immature joy at getting to whip out a camera and film a taboo is not remotely limited to matters of sex.

-It’s a fertile parallel—which makes it doubly disappointing that the film is such an emotionally hollow experience by the end, less a serious inquiry than an underachieving teenage prank.
-The film won the top prize at this year’s Berlin Film Festival, where every member of the jury was themself the director of a previous Golden Bear winner.
+It’s a fertile parallel, which makes it disappointing that the film is such an emotionally hollow experience by the end—less a serious inquiry than an underachieving teenage prank.
+The film won the top prize at this year’s Berlin Film Festival, where every member of the jury was the director of a previous Golden Bear winner themselves.
 This is not the norm for festival juries, but it does offer an interesting case of filmmakers getting to choose someone to join them in their particular pantheon.
 And it’s definitely worth considering how they chose a work that, by its own self-description in the opening credits, is less a film than an assemblage of ideas for a film, as if our dismal state of affairs has necessitated a return to Year Zero.
 Still, I’m not convinced that this particular act of confrontational sarcasm is the way to meet the moment.
 Bad Luck Banging may indeed point to something essential.
-It flaunts a sense of cinematic freedom, and it highlights topics that deserve the attention of a (metaphorically) horny cameraman.
+It flaunts an exhilarating sense of cinematic freedom, and it tackles topics that deserve the attention of a (metaphorically) horny cameraman.
 But perhaps because its attitude towards people is so uncharitable, or because it saves its draggiest, least effective setpiece for the end, Jude’s tour-de-force of cynicism breaks its own spell.
 The longer it goes on, the narrower its perspective seems to be.

 Bad Luck Banging or Loony Porn opens in America this November.
 God knows what the state of the world will be by then.
 But between the Golden Bear for this and the Palme d’Or for Titane, Venice has the chance to make 2021 the most perverse triple crown in festival history.